arruda/wowa/README.md

 Runnnig:
 --------

-Use docker to run this.
+Use docker and fig to run this.

-So, after installing docker, just use the scripts `build_docker.sh` to build the docker image.
+So, after installing docker and fig, just use command:
-After that run the cmd:

-    create_containers.sh
+    sudo fig up

-this will create and name the containers, and the app will run in the port 8000.
+this will build, create and name the containers, and the app will run in the port 8000.

-After this you can use the cmds: `stop_docker.sh` and run `run_docker.sh` to control the containers.
+After this you can use the cmds: `sudo fig start wowa<db/app/nginx>` and run `sudo fig stop wowa<db/app/nginx>` to control the containers.

 **obs2**: admin user/pass (root/root)